DavidHe1127/Mr.He_HandBook/DevOps/AWS/EKS/service.md

 #### Ingress Controller

-An Ingress Controller is the actual implementation of the Ingress API.
+It watches API Server for changes to Ingress resource and creates ALB (external to cluster) with configured rules it reads from Ingress.
 It runs as a pod in cluster.
-For example, Nginx Ingress Controller is a Nginx server that reads Ingress rules and translates them into Nginx config.
+For HA, it's deployed 2 replicas onto 2 selected nodes.

 #### Components